Consultation background

-The Ministry for Primary Industries (MPI) is reviewing the regulations for feeding meat and food waste to pigs.
-The aim of the review is to reduce biosecurity risk and improve MPI’s ability to monitor compliance.
+The Ministry for Primary Industries (MPI) reviewed the regulations for feeding meat and food waste to pigs.
+The aim of the review was to reduce biosecurity risk and improve MPI’s ability to monitor compliance.

 Requirements for feeding meat and food waste to pigs are in the Biosecurity (Meat and Food Waste for Pigs) Regulations 2005.
 The regulations provide important protection against exotic diseases entering New Zealand that would affect pigs and the livestock sector.

-We want to hear your feedback about 4 options under consideration.
+We wanted to hear your feedback about 4 options under consideration.

 - Keep the status quo: meat food waste cannot be fed to pigs unless treated.